f4b6a3/uuid-creator/README.md

 According to the RFC-4122, "the concept of name and name space should be broadly construed, and not limited to textual names".

+The SHA-1 hash algorithm is preferred over MD5.

 ```java
 // Name-based MD5
 String name = "https://github.com/";